 Too often, romantic notions of calling as careerism, purpose and personal interest eclipse a more fundamental truth.
 Calling is not primarily about you; it’s about the work -- the moral, mundane and mastery eliciting aspects of a job.
 Therefore, living a calling means an enduring commitment to do your work and do it well, not merely when it’s convenient or advantageous.
 Why?
 Because the work is necessary, whether or not we are fully aware of its ultimate impact.
 Chaffetz’s constituents expressed a deep longing for him to be a Specialist with Spirit that displays the same vigor, veracity, and vocational excellence now, that he’s demonstrated a capacity for against political opponents.

-Regardless of whether you are a congressman or a cook, becoming a Specialist with Spirit means honoring and courageously adhering to ethical standards; completing mundane duties, even when it’s inconvenient and requires sacrifice; and demonstrating mastery in your profession.
-Other people are counting on you to do your job!
+Regardless of whether you are a congressman or a cook, becoming a Specialist with Spirit means being accountable -- honoring and courageously adhering to ethical standards; completing mundane duties, even when it’s inconvenient and requires sacrifice; and demonstrating mastery in your profession.
+People are counting on you to do your job!

 “The Lord bids each one of us in all life's actions to look to his calling.”

 John Calvin - Institutes of the Christian Religion, 1536

 Calling is often casually referred to as purpose, passion or career choice.
 This individualistic, and somewhat narcissistic, focus on feelings and preferences may energize the personal quest for a mystical "what" but greatly diminishes the practical, spiritual and social value of a calling (as we'll explore in future posts).
 John Calvin's ancient definition indicates that a calling is far more expansive.
 Calling is, foremost, a way of life.
 Generally speaking, calling is a moral identity that influences our behaviors across multiple settings -- at home, in communities, in service to others -- and at work.
 This moral identity is the spirit that animates how and why we behave as we do.